NorbertCodibly/Amartus-reqruitment-task/frontend/README.md

 - `API_HOST`
   Determines the hostname address for the nodes API.
   From this address application will try to get the nodes data.

+## DTO

+`DTO` stands for Data Transfer Object and it's essentially concept that involves interface, that is being used during the communication with the API.
+(when the data is being send to the endpoint and when it's being fetched)

+It helps with respecting the contract (eg. established between `frontend` and `backend`), by representing it in form of the interface, from which it can be mapped to the interal structure.